vidbina/nixos-configuration/README.md

 By simlinking the overlays directory to ~/.config/nixpkgs/overlays.

-> In both `nixos-rebuild test` as in `nixos-rebuild switch` all changes are actually installed.
-The only difference is that `nixos-rebuild switch` persists the changes by adding a new generation that shows up in the bootlist.
-In the test case the installed changes are in your nixos store until you clean it up.
-This is why subsequent `nixos-rebuild` operations is so much faster -- a lot of data is cached from a previous build. :wink:
+> In both `nixos-rebuild test` as in `nixos-rebuild switch` all changes are
+> actually installed.
+The only difference is that `nixos-rebuild switch`
+> persists the changes by adding a new generation that shows up in the
+> bootlist.
+In the test case the installed changes are in your nixos store
+> until you clean it up.
+This is why subsequent `nixos-rebuild` operations are
+> much faster -- a lot of data is cached from a previous build. :wink:

 ### The easy way